rapyuta-robotics/RapyutaSimulationPlugins/docs/source/robots/mobile_robot.rst

 Turtlebot3 Burger Actors are examples of robots implemented in C++.
 All components, joints, etc are defined in C++.

-Even if it is implemented in C++, we defined Blueprint child class to change parametrs and assign meshes.
+Even if it is implemented in C++, we defined Blueprint child class to change parameters and assign meshes.

 \* Since all components are defined in C++, it is marked `Edit in C++` in left components bar.
 \* Hardcode mesh path in C++ cause error when the project is packaged.